Enclomifene: Medical uses

 Enclomiphene is primarily used as a treatment for men with persistent low testosterone as a result of secondary hypogonadotropic hypogonadism.
 In secondary hypogonadotropic hypogonadism, the resulting low levels of testosterone is attributed to inadequacies in the hypothalamic-pituitary-gonadal axis.
 In contrast, primary hypogonadism is caused by defects in the testes that causes them to be unable to produce the required amount of testosterone.

 Enclomiphene, which stimulates the endogenous production of testosterone, is not currently known to have common adverse effects of exogenous testosterone replacement therapy, such as reduced spermatogenesis or infertility.

 Contraindications

-Enclomiphene citrate is contraindicated in patients with a known hypersensitivity or allergy to enclomiphene citrate or any of its ingredients.
-An uncontrolled allergic reaction to a medication can result in serious health complications and even death.

-In addition, enclomiphene citrate is contraindicated in the groups of individuals below:
+Enclomiphene citrate is contraindicated in the groups of individuals below: